kamilazdybal/PCAfold/docs/tutorials/demo-train-test-selection.rst

 -----------------------

-Next, we select a percentage of samples from each cluster using ``TrainTestSelect.percentage`` function.
+Next, we select a percentage of samples from each cluster using ``DataSampler.percentage`` function.
 Let's request 10% of the total data to be train data.
 The function will select 10% of samples from each cluster.

 Select test data with ``test_selection_option=1``